Link: Apply now for the Southwest® Rapid Rewards® Performance Business Credit Card

 Earning Southwest Companion Pass

-One of the best values in travel is the Southwest Airlines Companion Pass, and the welcome bonus on the card gives you a fantastic head start towards that.
+One of the best values in travel is the Southwest Airlines Companion Pass, and the welcome bonus on the card gives you a fantastic head start toward that.

 For those of you not familiar with Southwest’s Companion Pass, it allows someone else to travel with you for the entire year.
 You still have to pay the taxes on their ticket, but the Companion Pass is valid on both award and revenue tickets.
 You can change your designated companion three times in a year, so you can potentially even use this for different people.
 You can even use your Companion Pass to fly Southwest to Hawaii!

-Also note that only certain types of points accrual qualify towards Companion Pass, and points earned with Southwest credit cards are among those.
+Southwest Companion Pass requires earning 135,000 Rapid Rewards points in a calendar year, though you get a boost of 10,000 points toward that just for having a co-branded Southwest card.
+Also note that only certain types of points accrual qualify toward Companion Pass, and points earned with Southwest credit cards are among those.